-- A) Reaffirmations: - 1) According to Article X of the Constitution, Reaffirmations need to be reaffirmed every two (2) years.
-Entities being reaffirmed should receive a letter from Elections Committee by Week five (5) of Winter quarter. - B) Fee Initiatives/New Referendum: - 1) Potential Ballot language will be sent to the Office of the President for approval (by week nine (9) of Winter quarter) while signatures are being collected. - 2) Intent to put Initiative on Ballot is due by Friday at four o'clock pm (4:00 p.m.)
-Week one (1) of Winter quarter. - 3) Following the 9th week of Winter Quarter, Senate will no longer be able to add Initiatives to the Ballot. - C) Pro/Con Statements: - 1) Applies to both Reaffirmations and Fee Initiatives/New Referendum. - 2) Any persons intending to submit a Pro/Con Statement on any of the Reaffirmations or Fee Initiatives/New Referendum should submit their statements by four o' clock pm (4:00 p.m.)
-Wednesday of week one (1) of Spring quarter.
+- A) Reaffirmations: - 1) Define: - 2) According to Article X of the Constitution, Reaffirmations need to be reaffirmed every two (2) years.
+Entities being reaffirmed should receive a letter from Elections Committee by Week five (5) of Winter quarter. - B) Fee Initiatives/New Referendum: - 1) Define: - 2) Potential Ballot language will be sent to the Office of the President for approval (by week nine (9) of Winter quarter) while signatures are being collected. - 3) Intent to put Initiative on Ballot is due by Friday at four o'clock pm (4:00 p.m.)
+Week one (1) of Winter quarter. - 4) Following the 9th week of Winter Quarter, Senate will no longer be able to add Initiatives to the Ballot. - C) Pro/Con Statements: - 1) Applies to both Reaffirmations and Fee Initiatives/New Referendum. - 2) Any persons intending to submit a Pro/Con Statement on any of the Reaffirmations or Fee Initiatives/New Referendum should submit their statements by four o' clock pm (4:00 p.m.)
+Wednesday of week one (1) of Spring quarter. - D) Bonds: - 1) A bond is a check made out to Associated Students on behalf of opponents or proponents of any ballot measure. - 2) A thirty-five dollar (\$35.00) bond must be posted by any person, group, or organization that wishes to campaign for or against any ballot measure, and/or plebiscite by four o'clock PM (4:00PM) on Monday of the tenth (10th) week of Winter quarter.
+Said signs or literature must comply with all procedures and guidelines established for the signs and Candidates in the Election Code.

-SECTION 4.
+SECTION 7.
 CAMPAIGN PROCEDURES

-- A) Dates: - 1) Submission of Declaration of Candidacy forms for the General Election shall begin on Friday of the seventh (7^a) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9^a) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3.)
-Monday of Spring Quarter.
-Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums). - 3) The days of the General Election shall be conducted during week four (4) of Spring quarter.
-The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5^{}) week of Winter quarter. - 4) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website by week one (1) of Winter Quarter. - 5) Recruitment Events shall begin the Sunday of week seven (7) of Winter quarter at 8 o'clock pm and conclude the Sunday of week nine (9) of Winter Quarter by 8 o'clock pm.
+- A) Dates: - 1) Submission of Declaration of Candidacy forms for the General Election shall begin on Friday of the seventh (7^a) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9^a) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3-) Monday of Spring Quarter. - 3) Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums). - 4) The days of the General Election shall be conducted during week four (4) of Spring quarter.
+The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5^a) week of Winter quarter.

-- a) Advertisement for recruitment events may begin week six (6) of Winter quarter and is limited to social media and verbal forms of publicity. - b) Recruitment Events are defined as but not limited to informationals, sign-ups, and class announcements. - c) Recruitment plans, materials, and timelines must be submitted to the Elections Committee by the Friday of the sixth (6th) week of Winter Quarter. - 6) During week two (2) of Spring quarter, a Party Forum directed to the public, shall be held and facilitated by Election Committee in which parties and independents alike present their party platform.
+- 5) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website by week one (1) of Winter Quarter. - 6) Recruitment Events shall begin the Sunday of week seven (7) of Winter quarter at 8 o'clock pm and conclude the Sunday of week nine (9) of Winter Quarter by 8 o'clock pm. - a) Advertisement for recruitment events may begin week six (6) of Winter quarter and is limited to social media and verbal forms of publicity. - b) Recruitment Events are defined as but not limited to informationals, sign-ups, and class announcements. - c) Recruitment plans, materials, and timelines must be submitted to the Elections Committee by the Friday of the sixth (6th) week of Winter Quarter.